david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/1_content_begining.rst

 We are here, one month later ,  to talk about async I/O, far away from the thread and blocked world we discussed in February, entering into a new universe of cooperation multitasking and event loops.

-But then, we wonder what is Async I/O and what Python has to do with this.?
+But then, we wonder, what is Async I/O and what does Python have to do with it?